No expiration date

 Historic John Paul Jones House

-• There are over a dozen colorful wooden houses are squeezed up against the towering Marriot and the Hilton Hotels.
+• The destruction and preservation hits Little Italy.
+There are over a dozen colorful wooden houses are squeezed up against the towering Marriot and the Hilton Hotels.
 The concept, in the early 1970s, was that dilapidated buildings bred ragged people.
 After World War II, most cities demolish thousands of "blighted" urban areas across the nation.
 Most were replaced by high-rise apartments, shopping malls, and hotels.
 In Portsmouth, we lost much of historic Vaughan Street and replaced it with a parking garage and open lots.
 We will pass by a collection of preserved historic homes saved by urban renewal and move into this area for preservation.

 • Strawbery Banke Museum